LightJason/Java-AgentSpeak/readme.md

 * If the plan calls an _test goal_ then the plan calls the test goal immediatly
 * All items results will be concatinated with a logical _and_ to calculate the plan result value
 * Each plan denotes its success/failure of execution in form of a ```(succeeds,fails)``` score, attached to its name in the static belief list _myplanscore_ (initialized at agent's birth with ```(0,0)```).
   * After successful or failed execution of the whole plan, the corresponding value gets incremented

+#### Internals

+ * The plan has got additional beliefs, that are added in the context condition
+    * _score_ returns the current score-value of the plan
+    * _failrun_ stores the number of fail runs
+    * _successrun_ stores the number of successful runs
+    * _runs_ number of runs of the plan (fail + successful runs)

 ### Rules